Luca Brasi: In The Godfather

 Brasi is surprised to be invited to Connie Corleone's wedding.
 To show his respect and gratitude, he personally presents the Don with a large cash gift for his daughter's bridal purse, which Brasi intends to be the largest sum given, in addition to a pledge of loyalty to Connie and her future children.
 During the reception, Michael's girlfriend Kay Adams asks him about Brasi.
 Michael relates the story of how his father once helped his godson, Johnny Fontane, back when Fontane's career was just starting to take off.
 Don Corleone had offered bandleader Les Halley $10,000 to release Fontane from his contract when he learned that Halley was unfairly exploiting his godson's fame.
 His offer refused, Vito returned the next day accompanied by Brasi and his then-consigliere Genco Abbandando.
 He then repeated his offer to Halley at gunpoint, this time telling him that either his signature or his brains would wind up on the contract.
 Halley agreed, accepting Corleone's payment of $10,000 (in the film, the payment is $1,000).

 Suspicious of drug kingpin Virgil "The Turk" Sollozzo and his dealings with the Tattaglia family, Don Corleone orders Brasi to feign dissatisfaction working for the Corleones and convince Sollozzo that he is willing to work for him as a means of gathering information.
-Bruno Tattaglia then arranges a meeting between Brasi and Sollozzo at his nightclub.
-Sollozzo, not fooled by the ruse, impales Brasi's hand into a table while one of his men strangles Brasi to death with piano wire.
-Sometime later, the Corleone family receives a package containing Brasi's custom-made bulletproof vest wrapped around a dead fish, an old Sicilian message that indicates Brasi "sleeps with the fishes."
+Bruno Tattaglia then arranges a meeting between Brasi and Sollozzo at his nightclub as a ruse to kill him.
+Sollozzo impales Brasi's hand into a table while Tattaglia's men strangle Brasi to death with piano wire.
+Sometime later, the Corleone family receives a package containing Brasi's custom-made bulletproof vest wrapped around a dead fish, an old Sicilian message that means Brasi "sleeps with the fishes."

 When Michael succeeds his father as Don of the Corleone family, Brasi's role as personal enforcer/bodyguard is filled by Al Neri, whom Michael "has ma[d]e...his Luca Brasi".